WhenTheSUNdreams/WhenTheSUNdreams/README.md

 >
 ![IMG_7562](https://github.com/user-attachments/assets/73fde834-6cc8-45b4-ac54-53b4886d0a0c)
 >
 **DO NOT COPY OR TAKE INSPIRATION, UNLESS WE ARE CLOSE FRIENDS.
-Even then, PLEASE ask or let me know in advance!**
+Otherwise, I really don't mind!!**
 >
-**DO NOT BE FREAKY WITH ME UNLESS WE ARE FRIENDS.
-Preferably close, since, i dont wanna find OUT you're younger.
-I am NOT into finding myself in dramas.
-Seriously..**
+**DO NOT BE FREAKY WITH ME UNLESS WE ARE *CLOSE* FRIENDS.
+Just, a preference.
+Thank you!**
 >
 **DO NOT FORCE SHIPS ON ME.**
 >